Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Abstract

 \section{Abstract}

-In dynamic discrete choice (DDC) analysis, it is common to use finite mixture models to control for unobserved heterogeneity --- that is, by assuming there is a finite number of agent `types'.
-However, consistent estimation typically requires both \textit{a priori} knowledge of the number of agent types and a high-level injectivity condition that is difficult to verify.
-This paper provides low-level conditions for identification of continuous permanent unobserved heterogeneity in dynamic discrete choice (DDC) models.
-The results apply to both finite- and infinite-horizon DDC models, do not require a full support assumption, nor a large panel, and place no parametric restriction on the distribution of unobserved heterogeneity.
-Furthermore, I present a seminonparametric estimator that is computationally attractive and can be implemented using familiar parametric methods.
-Finally, in an empirical application, I apply this estimator to the labor force participation model of \textcite{altuug1998effect}.
-In this model, permanent unobserved heterogeneity may be interpreted as individual-specific labor productivity, and my results imply that the distribution of labor productivity can be estimated from the participation model.
+In dynamic discrete choice (DDC) analysis, it is common to use mixture models to control for unobserved heterogeneity.
+However, consistent estimation typically requires both restrictions on the support of unobserved heterogeneity and a high-level injectivity condition that is difficult to verify.
+This paper provides primitive conditions for point identification of a broad class of DDC models with multivariate continuous permanent unobserved heterogeneity.
+The results apply to both finite- and infinite-horizon DDC models, do not require a full support assumption, nor a long panel, and place no parametric restriction on the distribution of unobserved heterogeneity.
+In addition, I propose a seminonparametric estimator that is computationally attractive and can be implemented using familiar parametric methods.